-But unfortunately or otherwise, we’re now in a fix.
 The world is working from home.
 We have no choice but to do our daily work, from home.
 Kitchen counters turned office tables and bouncy couches turned office chairs are our friends now.
 But, the difference in our present situation, from that depicted in this meme, is an uncertainty.
 This time, working from home is not because you have a headache or because you’re still hungover from last night’s party.
-It’s mandatory, and you’re being a part of breaking the chain of a globally spreading pandemic.
+It’s mandatory, and you’re a part of breaking the chain of a globally spreading pandemic.

 No one lets the business suffer.
 Hence, being the most productive and engaged at your home, while doing your work is important.
-Let’s take a walkthrough of what can be done, to give it our best, even when we know we have to cook and look after the kids.
+Here's a guidebook to work from home that takes you through what can be done, to give it our best, even when we know we have to cook and look after the kids.
 After all, they are home too!

 Avert yourself from isolation